Programming-0101/TheBook/manuscript/chapter1.md

 ## Programming Languages and Coding Instructions

-### Basic Data Manipulation
+> "... a set of ***instructions*** ..."

+### What Programmers Write

+Programmers write **code** in plain-text files known as *source files*.
+The language that a programmer use to write code is called a **programming language**.
+Just as with human languages, there are many different programming languages.
+Some examples of modern programming languages are **C#** (the language used in this book), **Java**, **Visual Basic .Net**, **SQL**, and **JavaScript**.
+In addition, many other programming languages have been developed over the years such as Python, Lisp, Fortran, Cobol, Haskell, C, C++, and many more.

+Each programming language defines their own words (called **keywords**), punctuation and grammar rules (or **syntax**).
+And like human languages, programming languages typically promote certain "world-views" or perspectives on how code should be written.
+Some languages emphasize the **steps** involved in manipulating information (a *Procedural* perspective).
+Others put the emphasis on the information itself (as in most *Object-Oriented* programming languages).

+In all cases, programming languages allow us to write ***instructions*** that manipulate ***data**.
 Through variables, a computer program has the ability to manipulate the values stored in those variables.
 This manipulation of stored information is accomplished by giving the computer specific instructions on what manipulations to perform.

-#### Languages
+### What Computers "See"

+Programming languages allow programmers to give instructions to a computer in a form that is more familiar to and easier to use by the programmer.
+Today's programming languages are known as high-level languages because they incorporate simple words with familiar meanings in English, such as if, else, while, do, and return.
+Low-level languages, such as Assembler, use more cryptic commands and are much closer to machine language, thereby making them harder for programmers to work with.

 The exact form that the instructions will take depends on the programming language that is used.
-These instructions are then examined by a special program (a compiler, an assembler, or an interpreter) and translated into machine language.
+These instructions are then examined by a special program (a compiler, an assembler, or an interpreter) and translated into **machine language**.
 Machine language consists of a series of ones (1) and zeros (0) which act as on and off switches in the computer's memory.
 These on and off switches change other information that is stored in memory, resulting in the manipulation of information.

 The on and off switches in computer memory represent the flow of electricity through the computer.
 Millions and billions of these switches (also known as "gates" - no relation to Bill) are arranged on tiny computer chips in highly sophisticated patterns to allow for the organized flow of electricity.
 It is this organized flow of ones and zeros that allow us to use these machines for fast and efficient information processing.

-Programming languages allow programmers to give instructions to a computer in a form that is more familiar to and easier to use by the programmer.
-Today's programming languages are known as high-level languages because they incorporate simple words with familiar meanings in English, such as if, else, while, do, and return.
-Low-level languages, such as Assembler, use more cryptic commands and are much closer to machine language, thereby making them harder for programmers to work with.

-#### Doing the Math
+### Doing the Math

-High-level programming languages (such as C++, C#, and Visual Basic) make it relatively easy to manipulate the values of variables.
-Assignment statements tell the computer to store specific values into specific variables.
-Assignment statements are often used with expressions, which are combinations of variables, values, and/or operators (such as Arithmetic operators).
+High-level programming languages (such as C++, C#, and Visual Basic) make it relatively easy to manipulate the values of variables. **Assignment statements** tell the computer to store specific values into specific variables.
+Assignment statements are often used with **expressions**, which are combinations of variables, values, and/or operators (such as Arithmetic operators).
 It is through expressions and assignment statements that the bulk of a computer's work is done.

 Expressions allow new values to be computed based on existing values.
 For example, if a variable called Cost has the value $5.95 and another variable called Markup has a value of 2.0, then a mathematical expression such as Cost * Markup can be used to create a new value - $11.90 (the Cost multiplied by the Markup value).
 Using this expression in an assignment statement, this resulting value of the expression can then be stored in another variable: